 Class 12 English Core - Exam Weightage

-Class 12 English Core contributes roughly 130 marks combined across CBSE Boards and CUET UG (Language section) - English Core is the universal language paper that every CUET candidate writes.
+Class 12 English Core is worth about 130 marks combined across CBSE Boards and CUET UG (Language section).
+English Core is the common language paper that every CUET student writes.

 NCERT Class 12 English Core Weightage Snapshot (CBSE 2026 Theory Paper)

 The 80-mark theory paper splits across three sections.
-Literature (Section C) leads the paper at 40 marks, which is where the chapter-wise resources on this hub actually pay off.
+Literature (Section C) leads the paper at 40 marks.
+That is where the chapter-wise resources on this hub help you most.

 | Paper Section | What it tests | CBSE Marks (2026) |